-In its 2001 NCP assessment, the Council was concerned about the lack of transparency in community service obligations (CSOs) among rural water authorities.
-It accordingly suggested that the noncommercial elements of the rural water authorities be separately identified and reported.
+In its 2001 NCP assessment, the Council was concerned about the lack of transparency in community service obligations (CSOs) among rural water

 The Council was also of the view that Victoria had yet to meet cross-subsidy commitments in full.
 While progress in reforming cost recovery and consumption based pricing had decreased the scope for nontransparent cross-subsidies, a more rigorous consideration of this issue was needed to meet CoAG commitments.
 At that time, Victoria advised that it would consider the issue of identifying and reporting cross-subsidies over the twelve to eighteen months period following the 2001 NCP assessment, with a view to establishing a preferred approach before the Essential Services Commission assumed responsibility for regulating water prices.
 Victoria will also require rural water businesses to report CSOs in their annual reports, commencing in 2001-02.